 - Free Full-Stack Development Training (LinkedIn Learning – Lynda)

 A full-stack developer can do pretty much everything.
-If you enjoy being creative and problem solving, and understanding how different things work together, then this is a path you might want to pursue.
+If you enjoy being a creative and a problem solver, and trying to understand how different things work together, then this is a path you might want to pursue.

-Although many job descriptions list a Computer Science Degree as a requirement to get hired as a full-stack developer, I tend to disagree with this.
+Although many job descriptions lists Computer Science Degree as a requirement to get hired as a full-stack developer, I tend to disagree with this.
 I believe that all you need are skills and projects which you can gain by building projects.